keithschulze/BioInfoSummer-Workshop/automate/getting_started.md

 Thankfully, computers are really good at automating repetitive tasks.

+Let's remind ourselves of the process for scoring cells manually:

+1. Split the DAPI, Ki67 and Ph3 channels, so we can work on them separately.
+2. Segment DAPI:
+    1. Threshold using Li AutoThreshold.
+    2. Watershed to split cells.
+3. Segment Ki67:
+    1. Threshold using Li AutoThreshold.
+4. Segment Ph3:
+    1. Threshold using Li AutoThreshold.
+5. Count cells in DAPI binary using Particle Analysis
+6. Count cells in Ki67 binary using Particle Analysis
+7. Count cells in Ph3 binary using Particle Analysis

+Note: We will introduce Geodesic reconstruction later.

 ---
 # Rapid re-intro to Python programming
 Don't worry about the details, the aims are: